yukselao/qradar/mysql-log-source-tests/README.md

+Let's say you are working on a scenario where you want to redirect a stream from a table in a mysql database to QRadar.
+In this case, you may want to test whether the stream is working properly.
+The contents in this project were created to test whether data is transmitted over the stream in a healthy way.

 I have created two scripts. insert.sh and select.sh. insert.sh is used for inserting sample data to user table. select.sh is used for viewing data in the user table.